intel/rohd-hcl/doc/components/multiplier.md

 # Multiplier

-ROHD HCL provides an abstract `Multiplier` module which multiplies two numbers represented as two `Logic`s, potentially of different widths, treating them as either signed (2s complement) or unsigned.
+ROHD-HCL provides an abstract `Multiplier` module which multiplies two numbers represented as two `Logic`s, potentially of different widths, treating them as either signed (2s complement) or unsigned.
 It produces the product as a `Logic` with width equal to the sum of the